heliossun/ELIP/rebuttal.md

 |     BLIP-ft        | **64.1** | **86.4**     | **91.9** | **74.2** | **92.4** | **96.1** | **81.7** | **95.2**   | **97.6** |
 |     ELIP           | 58.2     | 82.5         | 89.5     | 73.0     | 91.7     | 95.9     |   77.8       |    93.9        |    97.0      |

-After testing on different type of text OOD-cases, we found ELIP surpasses other baselines in word (SR) and sentence (formal) level perturbation, but downperform in character level perturbation.
+After testing on different type of text-OOD cases, we found ELIP doesn't perform as good as facing the image-OOD cases, this might because of the text augmentation techniques used in ALBEF and BLIP.
+However, ELIP was trained on clean data overall.

 Experiment 3: Besides retrieval accuracy, we also provide comparison results on MMI benchmark.
 For OOD retrieval, we average over 5 Image-OOD, 5 Text-OOD and 3 cross-OOD settings.